At least 36 dead on Maui as fires burn through Hawaii, county reports

 “We’re hoping for the best,” he said, “but we’re pretty sure it’s gone.”

-President Joe Biden said he’d ordered all available federal assets to help with the response.
-He said the Hawaii National Guard had mobilized Chinook helicopters to help with fire suppression as well as search and rescue efforts on Maui.
+President Joe Biden ordered all available federal assets to help with the response.
+He said the Hawaii National Guard had mobilized helicopters to help with fire suppression as well as search and rescue efforts.

 “Our prayers are with those who have seen their homes, businesses and communities destroyed,” Biden said in a statement.